nikunjy/EPL/lectures/lecture 2/lecture.md

 As you see in this example, C++ can convert the integer because there is a constructor with integer argument.
 Explicit constructor stops the calling the constructor for implicit conversions.

+###Copy Constructor
+In C++ you operate in copies, copies are always allowed.
+So either delete the copy constructor or make a copy constructor that can do deep copy.
+If you want to avoid the problem of double delete.
+You can look at this in the String_first_version.cpp in this folder.
+Just turn on the DOUBLE_DELETE_PROBLEM macro.

+###Assignment Operator
+It should be pretty much same as the copy constructor.
+Keep in mind some things :
+* Assignment operator should delete the object contained within and copy the argument
+* Assignment operator should return a reference to the object because you can have cascading operators like a = b = c.
+* Ofcourse you can decide between returning a value, a reference or a const reference for that matter.
+* In assignment operator always check if (this == &that), because somebody can do X = X and you don't want to delete this and then copy that as written in the first point in that case.
+* Generally people make private methods copy(), destroy() and move() and just use them in copy constructors, move constructors, assignemnt operators.